 Advances in behavioural economics and related disciplines have generated debates among those interested in consumer and competition policy.
-Specifically, many of the empirical findings unearthed by the behavioural approach to economics question the assumptions and applicability of orthodox (neo-classical) competitive market models and, consequently, appear to have implications for policies that rely on such models for guidance (e.g., Bennett et al. 2010; Garcés 2010; Mehta 2013; Rosch 2010).
-These findings hence represent a new twist in the long-running argument about the extent of desirable intervention in markets (e.g., Micklitz et al. 2011; Salinger 2010; Sunstein 2011) and whether information-based remedies for deficiencies are likely to improve welfare or merely place additional burdens on market participants for little return (Faure and Luth 2011; Sunstein 2011).
+Specifically, many of the empirical findings unearthed by the behavioural approach to economics question the assumptions and applicability of orthodox (neo-classical) competitive market models.
+Consequently, they appear to have implications for policies that rely on such models for guidance (e.g., Bennett et al. 2010; Garcés 2010; Rosch 2010).
+These findings hence represent a new twist in the long-running argument about the extent of desirable intervention in markets (e.g., Micklitz et al. 2011; Salinger 2010; Sunstein 2011).
+Among the issues raised is whether information-based remedies for deficiencies are likely to improve welfare or merely place additional burdens on market participants for little return (Faure and Luth 2011; Sunstein 2011).

 The present paper makes a contribution to this growing literature by challenging a specific conceptualisation of behavioural economic phenomena that violate orthodox microeconomic consumer theory.
 It is becoming increasingly common among academics and policymakers to conceptualise such behavioural phenomena as an additional form of market failure.
 Bennett et al. (2010, p.
 115) state that, "...arguably, behavioural biases can be viewed simply as a fourth type of market failure", to be listed alongside externalities, market power and asymmetric information.
 Shogren and Taylor (2008; also Shogren 2012) introduce what they call "behavioural failure" when discussing environmental regulation, making an explicit parallel to the concept of market failure.
 Bar-Gill (2008) has coined the term "behavioural market failure" to emphasise the potential negative welfare effects of such phenomena in consumer markets.
-This term has also been adopted by Sunstein (2013) and by Bubb and Pildes (2014), who credit behavioural economics with changing the normative theory of regulation in part through the creation of a "new category" of market failure (p.
-1603).
-Similarly, in the UK Government Economic Service's Behavioural Economics: A Guide for Economists in Government, the role of behavioural economics in market failure is labelled "rationality failure".
+This term has also been adopted by Sunstein (2013).
+Similarly, in the UK Government Economic Service's guide for members, Behavioural Economics: A Guide for Economists in Government, the role of behavioural economics in market failure is labelled "rationality failure".

-The present paper argues that the relevant behavioural phenomena are fundamentally different from previously identified forms of market failure.
-This difference derives from the contrasting scientific method that has generated them: inductive observation rather than deductive formal analysis.
+The present paper argues that there are dangers in conceptualising the relevant behavioural phenomena as additional forms of market failure and, hence, that it may be unhelpful for policymakers to think of the relevant behavioural phenomena in this way.
 The central argument can be stated as follows.
 The concept of market failure elevates the standard competitive market model to the status of an ideal.
-A substantial body of scholarship has generated formalised models of market failures and associated corrections, allowing analysts and policymakers to identify departures from this ideal model and to deduce policies that will move back towards it.
-In contrast, although many behavioural phenomena also constitute departures from the ideal model envisaged by the market failure framework, the volume and variety of the findings question the legitimacy for policy analysis of the framework itself.
-They present challenges to consumer and competition policy that the market failure framework was not designed to address and about which it cannot provide clear policy direction.
-Two specific challenges are highlighted: the identification of normative preferences and the likelihood of distributional consequences where policy alters consumer choices.
-The intractability of these issues within the market failure framework means that to consider behavioural phenomena as an additional market failure is potentially to misunderstand their policy implications.
-The questions they pose for how we think about consumer and competition policy are more fundamental, with implications for how empirical evidence is used in policy development and for the skill-sets of policymakers.
+Analysts and policymakers can use the theoretical framework both to identify departures from this ideal and to deduce what direction policy might take to move back towards it.
+They are assisted by a substantial body of scholarship that has generated formalised models of market failures and associated corrections.
+In contrast, although many behavioural phenomena also constitute departures from the orthodox model, rather than providing direction to policy within this deductive theoretical framework, the findings question the legitimacy for policy analysis of the framework itself.
+Various empirically robust behavioural results present challenges to consumer and competition policy that the market failure framework was not designed to address and about which it cannot provide clear policy direction.
+The specific challenges highlighted in the present paper relate to the ability of policymakers to identify normative preferences and the implications of behavioural phenomena for the distributional consequences of policy.
+The intractability of these issues within the market failure framework means that to list the relevant behavioural phenomena as an additional market failure is potentially to misunderstand their likely policy implications.